Thai Turkey Lettuce Wraps (Lean & Fresh)

 Step 8: Assemble the Wraps

-Thai Turkey Lettuce Wraps (Lean & Fresh) - Step 8: Assemble the Wraps 1
+Thai Turkey Lettuce Wraps (Lean & Fresh) - Step 8: Assemble the Wraps

-Drizzle with the prepared sauce for added flavor.
+Drizzle with prepared sauce.

 Critical Timing and Temperature Guide